Solid State Battery Cathodes

 What is the Solution?

-The solution is a thin, percolative, and mixed conductive interphases can be in-situ formed by a low-melting-point sintering additive.
-These mixed conductive interphases drastically improve the kinetics, leading to high-loading solid LATP/LiCoO2 cathodes up to ~ 6 mAh cm-2.
+The solution is a thin, percolative, and mixed conductive interphase that can be formed in-situ by a low-melting-point sintering additive.
+These mixed conductive interphases drastically improve lithium kinetics, allowing for high-loading solid LATP/LiCoO2 cathodes up to ~ 6 mAh cm-2.
 The technique is also applicable to Ni-rich cathode materials, achieving up to ~ 10 mAh cm-2, which is expected to enable high energy density in SSBs.
-These composite cathodes show a ten-times and three-times area capacity improvement over the state-of-the-art cathodes using oxide and sulfide SSEs, respectively.
+Coupled with oxide and sulfide solid state electrolytes, composite cathodes show a ten-times and three-times area capacity improvement respectively over the state-of-the-art cathodes.